 Once you are aware of all the doorways, it’s time to follow the next tip to keep your child safe online.

 Be the Gate Keeper

 The devices your child has access to and the ones you allow them to use will probably depend greatly on age.
 However, it’s safe to assume that by the time they hit grade school, they’re at least using a computer.
-One of the most important things you can do is to be a literal gate keeper to the internet and set boundaries for when, where, and how long they can access the internet.
+One of the most important things you can do to keep your child safe online is to be a literal gate keeper to the internet and set boundaries for when, where, and how long they can access the internet.
 This could mean no phones in the bedroom, keeping the family computer and game consoles in communal spaces, and limiting total time spent on the devices.
 Many devices are even equipped to automatically shut down once the child has exceeded their time allotted.

 You may even consider using something like Circle with Disney to manage all your WiFi connected devices from the network level.

 It’s one thing to manage internet access by limiting device usage, but the smartest thing you could do is to manage it by talking to your child.

 Set the Rules and Be Clear About Them

 Depending on age, let your child know what your expectations are for their internet usage.
 Don’t shy away from hard subjects such as pornography, online bullying, and child predators.
 Kids might adhere to your rules better if they understand the why behind them.
 “Because I said so” is rarely a foolproof argument.
 Explaining the why allows them to think about the potential dangers in the moment and trusts that they will make good decisions.